 - If a Medical Laboratory Science student fails (earns a D or F grade) in any 300 level MLS course, the student will lose their full admission status and will be placed in the alternate list ranking for entrance into the upcoming summer session program.

 - The student must verify that they meet the Essential Functions required for entrance into the clinical curriculum of the MLS program.

 - All transfer work must be submitted to the UND Office of the Registrar.
 Verification of completion of coursework must also be submitted to the student advisor if the transfer credits have not yet been placed on the official UND transcript.
-Transfer credit verification must be on the UND transcript by May 1st prior to entrance to the following summer session.
-If all transfer credits are not at UND by this date, the student will lose full admission status and admission to the summer session.

 - The student must understand that a background study will be done by a professional agency, approved by the MLS program, at the cost to the student.
 The student must pass this background study to be allowed into a clinical affiliate site in order to complete the required clinical practicum portion of the curriculum and to fulfill the requirements of earning a Bachelor's of Science in Medical Laboratory Science from UND.

 - Applications are due October 1st the calendar year prior to the summer professional program.
 An application received after October 1st must petition for consideration to the Department of Medical Laboratory Science Professional and Academic Standards Committee.

 - The Department of Medical Laboratory Science Professional and Academic Standards Committee may require an interview for admission.

 - Admission is on a competitive basis, the application will be scored on a numerical scale related to the following criteria: Overall GPA, prerequisite science GPA, number of repeated courses, number of credits completed, assessment of writing and scientific passages.

 - A completed application must be in the student's file in the MLS program office.